EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Background {#background}

 SIGMA (SIGn-and-MAc) is a family of theoretical protocols with a large number of variants {{SIGMA}}.
-Like IKEv2 and TLS 1.3, EDHOC is built on a variant of the SIGMA protocol which provide identity protection (SIGMA-I), and like TLS 1.3, EDHOC implements the SIGMA-I variant as Sign-then-MAC.
+Like IKEv2 and TLS 1.3, EDHOC is built on a variant of the SIGMA protocol which provide identity protection of the initiator (SIGMA-I), and like TLS 1.3, EDHOC implements the SIGMA-I variant as Sign-then-MAC.
 The SIGMA-I protocol using an authenticated encryption algorithm is shown in {{fig-sigma}}.

 ~~~~~~~~~~~
 Party U                                                 Party V